Mynaa: Production

-After completing the film's script, Prabu Solomon travelled 7,000 kilometers covering 26 towns across Tamil Nadu, Kerala, Andhra Pradesh and Karnataka as he wanted to find a location filled with dense forests and surrounded hills.
+After completing the script, Prabu Solomon travelled 7,000 kilometres covering 26 towns across Tamil Nadu, Kerala, Andhra Pradesh and Karnataka as he wanted to find a location filled with dense forests and surrounded hills.
 He finally found it in Kurangani, a town 30 kilometers from the municipality of Bodinayakkanur in Theni district.

 Realising that well-known actors would be hesitant to stay in a remote place, Solomon decided to make the film with newcomers.
 It took Solomon 6 months to finalise the cast and crew.
 The film was shot in natural light and without any make-up being used for the actors.
-Due to the remoteness of the shooting location, the crew members had to trek 7 kilometers daily.
+Due to the remoteness of the shooting location, the crew members had to trek 7 kilometres daily.
 Despite this, the principal photography was completed in 78 days.

 Soundtrack

-The film score and soundtrack for Mynaa were composed by D. Imman.
-The album was released on 27 September 2010, which consists of 5 tracks, featuring lyrics penned by Yugabharathi and Eknaath.
+The film score and soundtrack for Mynaa were composed by D. Imman, collaborating with director Prabhu Solomon for the second time after Lee.
+The album was released on 27 September 2010.
 The songs, especially the title track, became very popular, while the album was widely considered Imman's finest work yet.
 The songs "Kaiya Pudi" and "Neeyum Naanum" seems to be similar from the songs "Can I Have This Dance" and "Right Here, Right Now" from High School Musical 3: Senior Year (2008).

-Release
+Reception

+Rediff wrote, "With plenty of realism, a touch of angst and sparkling humour not to mention the hills of Theni themselves, Mynaa is an interesting romantic journey".

+Other versions

 The film was later dubbed in Telugu as Prema Khaidi.
 The film was remade in Kannada in 2011 as Shyloo.
-A Bangladeshi remake of this movie named PoraMon was released on 14 June 2013.
-It is being remade in Hindi cinema by Prabhu Solomon, produced by Fox Star Studios.
+A Hindi remake was going to be directed by Prabhu Solomon, but never materialised.